 Restaurants & Cafes

-The Roundabout Café is a popular venue with the local people.
+The Casalingo Espresso Café, on the corner of Grey Street and Clauselands Road, is a popular venue with the local people.

 Sports & Fitness